Describes one or more of your instances.

 The token to request the next page of results.

-The following elements are returned.
+The following elements are returned by the service.

 The token to use to retrieve the next page of results.
 This value is